 Ambassador Bill Taylor, the top diplomat in Ukraine, and Tim Morrison, a White House advisor, testified that the aid was in exchange for Ukraine investigating the energy company, on Oct.
 22, 2019 and Oct.
 31, 2019, respectively.
 Gordon Sondland initially denied that an investigation was contingent on security aid in his Oct.
 17, 2019 testimony, saying the President told him “There is no quid pro quo.”
 But on Nov.
 5, 2019, Sondland revised his testimony, saying that security aid had indeed been contingent on announcing an investigation into the energy company that made payments to Biden’s son and “2016,” referring to the 2016 hack of the DNC’s email server.
 Morrison further testified that Sondland told him shortly after the Sept.
 1, 2019 meeting that the link between aid and the investigation was President Trump’s position, and that Sondland told him on Sept.
 7, 2019 that President Trump wanted Zelenskyy himself to make the statement.
 In his Nov.
 20, 2019, Sondland testified that he told Vice President Pence on Aug.
 30, 2019 that he believed the aid was tied to the investigations into the Ukrainian energy company and the DNC email server.

 Investigation begins On Sept.
 5, 2019, The Washington Post reported for the first time a possible link between the cut security aid and an investigation into Biden.
 Then on Sept.
-9, 2019 the House Intelligence, Foreign Relations, and Oversight committees announced an investigation into President Trump’s requests to Zelenskyy on the July 25, 2019 call, which had been made public by the Ukrainian government but not yet by the White House, and the committees accused Trump of withholding the security aid for political reasons.
+9, 2019 the House Intelligence, Foreign Relations, and Oversight committees, all led by Democrats, announced an investigation into President Trump’s requests to Zelenskyy on the July 25, 2019 call, which had been made public by the Ukrainian government but not yet by the White House, and the committees accused Trump of withholding the security aid for political reasons.
 On the same day, the government office the whistleblower complaint was filed with notified the House Intelligence committee of the existence of the whistleblower complaint but not its allegations.
 (At this time, few facts were known publicly about the events in this chronology — the existence of the whistleblower complaint would not become publicly known until several weeks later.)

 Restoration of security aid On Sept.
 11, 2019, Senator Rob Portman (R-Ohio) met with the President and Vice President to urge the President to lift the hold on the security aid, likely conveying pressure from legislators in Congress who did not yet know for sure about the investigations the President asked Ukraine to do but likely believed that by withholding aid the White House was wavering in its support for Ukraine against Russia.
 (He likely also read the Sept.
 5, 2019 Washington Post article and it is possible he confronted the President about it.)
 Immediately after the meeting, the withheld security aid was ordered restored.
 Even after the aid was restored, Ambassador Sondland still believed as late as Sept.
 13, 2019 that Zelenskyy was going to make the statement on CNN, according to the testimony of David Holmes, the foreign service officer.
 Ultimately, Zelenskyy did not make the statement on Sept.
 13, but on Oct.
 4, 2019, Ukraine said it would open the investigation.